-- 4.5 The Great Harbour Masterplan recognises the impact of climate change and considers national and local strategies and actions on environmental sustainability and carbon emissions in line with the Climate Change Act 2019, Scotland's net zero targets and NAC's Environmental Sustainability & Climate Change Strategy.
-In particular, the Masterplan addresses the following requirements: - The project has been developed based on the Place Standard and 20 Minute Neighbourhood principles with considerations for its whole-life carbon emissions.
-It promotes the implementation of the PAS 2080: Carbon Management in Infrastructure for infrastructure projects and RICS Whole Life-Cycle Carbon Professional Statement for building projects. - As a follow up a Preliminary Ecological Appraisal has been undertaken for the project area and provides detailed recommendations for further design and civils works relating to the individual projects and phases of proposed works. - A Preliminary Flood Risk Assessment has been undertaken for the project's main development areas and provides a range of recommendations for further design and civils works relating to the individual projects.
-These findings will be assessed further on a project by project basis and will reflect the new NPF4 regulations.
+- 4.5 The Great Harbour Masterplan recognises the impact of climate change and considers national and local strategies and actions on environmental sustainability and carbon emissions in line with the Climate Change Act 2019, Scotland's net zero targets and the Sustainable North Ayrshire Strategy.
+In particular, the Masterplan addresses the following requirements: - the project has been developed based on the Place Standard and 20 Minute Neighbourhood principles with considerations for its whole-life carbon emissions.
+It promotes the implementation of the PAS 2080: Carbon Management in Infrastructure for infrastructure projects and RICS Whole Life-Cycle Carbon

+Professional Statement for building projects;

+- as a follow up a Preliminary Ecological Appraisal has been undertaken for the project area and provides detailed recommendations for further design and civils works relating to the individual projects and phases of proposed works; and - a Preliminary Flood Risk Assessment has been undertaken for the project's main development areas and provides a range of recommendations for further design and civils works relating to the individual projects.
+These findings will be assessed further on a project-by-project basis and will reflect the new NPF4 requirements.